Java-Archive/vaadin-dev-environment/README.md

 maven, this will lead to a long list of jar-Files that are loaded from maven - central and other repositories.
-To increase speed, I recommend to use a locsl available cache, that can be used for all Docker Containers, as well as for other Developer machines.
+To increase speed, I recommend to use a local available cache, that can be used for all Docker Containers, as well as for other Developer machines.

 Here I will show you, how you can use this in combination with